Diet and Nutrition for Parkinson’s Disease: Foods that Support Brain Health

 Consistent intake of these foods can lead to significant improvements in mental faculties while reducing inflammation that contributes to the progression of Parkinson’s disease.

-Increasing your consumption of omega-3s has also been linked to better mood regulation and emotional stability, which is particularly important for caregivers who often experience high levels of stress.
+Increasing your consumption of omega-3s has also been linked to better mood regulation and emotional stability, which is particularly important for who often experience high levels of stress.

 So don’t hesitate to incorporate these nutrient-dense foods into your meal plans.